13 Email Marketing Benefits [+ Examples]

-Email software providers are pressing down on you trying to persuade that their tool delivers the best value for money.
-They bait you with the flawless onboarding process, easy set-up, and beautiful sign-up forms swallowing your customers like a vacuum cleaner sucks in the dust.
-And their never-sleeping customer care team is ready to support you day and night.
+Each of the hundreds of email software providers will persuade you that their own tools deliver the best value for money.
+They will bait you with a flawless onboarding process, easy set-up, and beautiful sign-up forms.
+They promise you that their never-sleeping customer care team is ready to support you 24/7, and you bite.

 But why should you, as a small business owner, use any of these email marketing platforms at all?
-But what are the real benefits of email marketing?
+What are the real benefits of email marketing?

 Below are 13 reasons why you should use email marketing to grow your small business.
-Read on to find out how a single email marketing tool can help you retain standing customers and stay top-of-mind with prospects.
+Read on to find out how a single email marketing tool can help you retain life-long customers and stay on the top-of-mind with prospects.

-Using email marketing software can help businesses of all sizes generate leads with signup forms and convert off-the-street customers into standing ones using basic automation tools and functionality.
+Email marketing software can help businesses of all sizes generate leads with signup forms and convert shoppers off-the-street into returning buyers, but the software is especially relevant for small businesses.

-On the other hand, today’s email marketing solutions may cost you a fortune.
-However, not all of them are so expensive.
+Old-school spreadsheets coupled with ThunderBird or AppleMail no longer cut it.
+You’ve got to send marketing emails, filter spam, segment your audience groups, and manage your lead lists.
+On the other hand, today’s email marketing solutions may cost you a fortune, but not all of them are so expensive!

 3. Emails Make Customers Happier

 Sending detailed shipping notifications is one of the best ways to make your customers happier.

 To ensure strong customer service and make users more brand loyal, send notifications right after the item is dispatched — not the next day, not in a week.